-2022 (\$M) 2021 (\$M) 2020 (\$M) Management fee income 169.4 143.4 125.8 Performance and success fees(ii) 48.9 59.6 81.6 Other fee income 30.5 24.0 18.9 Distributions from BentallGreenOak 19.7 21.6 18.1 Interest income 5.4 0.5 4.1 Total income 273.9 249.1 248.5 Operating, employee and administrative expenses (182.8) (178.3) (145.8) Non-TFG Asset Management-owned interest (18.8) (20.1) (27.5) Net income - "EBITDA equivalent" 72.3 50.7 75.2
+2023 (\$M) 2022 (\$M) 2021 (\$M)

+Management fee income 179.5 169.4 143.4

+Performance and success fees(ii) 65.2 48.9 59.6

+Other fee income 40.5 30.5 24.0

+Distributions from BGO 18.4 19.7 21.6

+Interest income 2.8 5.4 0.5

+Total income 306.4 273.9 249.1

+Operating, employee and administrative expenses (204.8) (182.8) (178.3)

+Non-TFG Asset Management-owned interest (24.8) (18.8) (20.1)

+Net income - "EBITDA equivalent" 76.8 72.3 50.7

-- This table includes the income and expenses attributable to TFG Asset Management's businesses, (with the exception of BentallGreenOak) during that period.
-During 2021, Equitix repaid all of its shareholder loans and, as a result, TFG Asset Management's rights to distributable income reduced from 85% to 75%.
-In the table above, 100% of Equitix's income and expenses are reflected, and 25% of Equitix's income and expenses are reversed out through the "Non-TFG Asset Management-owned interest" line, being the proportion not attributable to Tetragon (2020: 15% of Equitix's income and expenses were reversed out through the Non-TFG Asset Management-owned interest line.
+(i) This table includes the income and expenses attributable to TFG Asset Management's businesses, (with the exception of BGO) during that period.
+In the table above, 100% of Equitix's income and expenses are reflected and 25% of Equitix's income and expenses are reversed out through the Non-TFG Asset Management-owned interest line, being the proportion not attributable to Tetragon.
 Similarly, 100% of the income and expenses from Acasta Partners, in which TFG Asset Management has a non-controlling interest, are reflected above with the percentage not owned by TFG Asset Management reversed out through the Non-TFG Asset Management owned interest line.
-BentallGreenOak EBITDA is not included, but distributions relating to ordinary income and carried interest are included.
-The EBITDA equivalent is a non-GAAP measure and is designed to reflect the operating performance of the TFG Asset Management businesses rather than is, or what was, reflected in Tetragon's financial statements. - The performance and success fees include some realised and unrealised Polygon and Acasta performance fees.
+BGO EBITDA is not included, but distributions relating to ordinary income and carried interest are included.
+The EBITDA equivalent is a non-GAAP measure and is designed to reflect the operating performance of the TFG Asset Management businesses rather than is or what was reflected in Tetragon's financial statements.

+(ii) The performance and success fees include some realised and unrealised Westbourne River and Acasta performance fees.
 These represent the fees calculated by the applicable administrator of the relevant funds, in accordance with the applicable fund constitutional documents, when determining NAV at the reporting date.
 Similar amounts, if any, from LCM are recognised when received.
-Tetragon pays full management and performance fees on its investments in the open Polygon and Acasta funds.
+Tetragon pays full management and performance fees on its investments in the open Westbourne River and Acasta funds.
 Success fees also include fees earned by Equitix on successfully completing certain primary projects and delivering de-risked investments into their secondary funds; these are recognised once Equitix is entitled to recover them.

-Overview: Figure 18 shows a pro forma statement of operations that reflects the operating performance of the asset management companies within TFG Asset Management (with the exception of BentallGreenOak).
+Overview: Figure 18 shows a pro forma statement of operations that reflects the operating performance of the majority-owned asset management companies within TFG Asset Management.
 The reported fee income includes some amounts which were earned on capital invested in certain funds by Tetragon.
-During 2022, this included \$12.5 million of management fees (2021: \$12.0 million) and \$3.1 million of performance and success fees (2021: \$5.0 million).
+During 2023, this included \$12.9 million of management fees (2022: \$12.5 million) and \$1.2 million of performance and success fees (2022: \$3.1 million).

-- EBITDA: In 2022, TFG Asset

-Management's EBITDA was

-\$72.3 million, 43% higher than

-2021, driven principally by growth

-in management fee income.

-- Management fee income:

-Management fee income continued to grow, increasing by \$26.0 million, or 18%, year-on-year.

-Of note, Equitix management fee income increased by \$16.5 million, or 22%, as AUM continued to grow.
-In addition, LCM added \$7.1 million following the issuance of new CLOs during the year.

-- Performance and success fees: Unlike management fee income, performance and success fees can be quite volatile in nature and subject to timing differences.
-Overall, this category was down \$10.7 million due to a combination of decline in primary income earned by Equitix as well as an overall reduction in performance fees. - Other fee income: This category includes two different buckets of fees:
+- EBITDA: In 2023, TFG Asset Management's EBITDA was \$76.8 million, 6.2% higher than 2022, driven principally by growth in management and performance fee income. - Management fee income: Management fee income continued to grow, increasing by \$10.1 million, or 6.0%, year-on-year.
+Of note, Equitix management fee income increased by \$5.9 million, or 6.4%, as its AUM continued to grow.
+LCM increased by \$2.6 million due to the annualisation of CLOs raised in the prior year.
+Contingency Capital added \$1.4 million as the strategy continued to deploy capital throughout the year. - Performance and success fees: Unlike management fee income, performance and success fees can be quite volatile in nature and subject to timing differences.
+Overall, this category was up \$16.3 million on the prior year, driven primarily by an increase in performance fee income earned by the Acasta funds.